Updated on February 23rd, 2022 at 06:16 pm

 Reckless driving is a criminal offense in Virginia.
 If charged, you can expect to face fines, loss of driving privileges, and even jail time.
-So, what is the penalty for reckless driving in Virginia?
+So, what are the penalties for reckless driving in Virginia?

-The penalties for the class 1 misdemeanor include a fine of up to $2,500, losing a driving permit for up to 6 months, as well as spending up to 12 months in jail.
-If your driver’s license is issued by a state other than Virginia, your loss of driving privileges will also be picked up by many other states.
+The penalties for the class 1 misdemeanor are a fine up to $2,500, 6-month license suspension, and up to 12 months in jail.
+If your driver’s license is issued by a state other than Virginia, your loss of driving privileges could also be picked up by many other states.

 What is Reckless Driving in Virginia?